Consent and boundaries in bodywork. You are in control here.

 - Have your boundaries respected without explanation

-- Not share personal information you're uncomfortable sharing
+- Not share personal information you are uncomfortable sharing

-- Find a different provider if the fit isn't right
+- Find a different provider if the fit is not right

 - Expect professional behavior and clear boundaries